cagov/design-system/docs/pages/structure.md

 ## Main content layout options

-### Landing page layout (full width)
+### Landing page layout (full-width)
-Landing layout is using full width content container.
-It usually works for home pages or landing pages.
-To use this layout make sure to add class `landing` to `#main-content` div.
+The landing layout uses the full-width content container.
+It usually works for homepages or landing pages.
+To use this layout, add the `landing` class to the `#main-content` div.

 <div class="cagov-article with-sidebar gap-3 p-x-0">
 <div class="m-t-3">